The #UNIGNORABLE Issues

 - 2-1-1 counselors available 24/7/365

-- Counselling funded by United Way Perth-Huron throughout Perth County
+- 46 Youth access Early Intervention Counselling funded by United Way throughout Perth County

 - ConnectYouthPerthHuron.ca helps youth find resources and assistance

-Domestic violence disrupts our communities and creates long-term repercussions for victims and their families.
-Domestic violence negatively impacts people’s physical and mental well-being and can even push families toward poverty.
+Intimate partner violence disrupts our communities and creates long-term repercussions for victims and their families.
+It negatively impacts people’s physical and mental well-being and can even push families toward poverty.

 When young children are exposed to the trauma of domestic violence, it affects their brain development and negatively impacts their ability to learn.
 They are also much more likely to become abusers themselves or believe that threats and violence are a normal part of relationships.
 This can affect the rest of their lives and create a cycle of violence and poverty.